bgeils/bgeils.github.io/portfolio.md

 *Left to Right: Brendon Geils, Adam Horn*

-Managed company finances, marketing, and web development.
-Operational event planning for over 100 events and 60+ clients in two states.
-Grew yearly revenue to $25,000 organically in two years – Sold January, 2015
+During my third year in high school I co-founded a sound and lighting entertainment company.
+At Wakefield I managed company finances, marketing, and web development.
+I also organized our event planning for over 100 events and 60+ clients in two states.
+We grew yearly revenue to $25,000 organically in two years – Sold January, 2015.
+From an early age Wakefield taught me how to manage a business and organize a group of individuals to seamlessly pull off a wedding night or prom.

 ### General